If you’re here, it means you've heard something about The Curious Whore.

 Remember, it’s no longer for sale anymore.
 It’s not on Amazon.
 It’s not in stores.

-The only place you can get it is right here.
+The only place you can get it is right here, right now.

-So if you want it—and you like the idea of trying also getting a free little daily love story delivered free to your email—sign up below.
+So if you want it—and if you like the idea of also getting a little daily love story delivered free to your email—sign up below.

 And tomorrow, a brand new little love story will be waiting for you in your inbox.

 P.S.
-My publisher's wanted me to say that this book isn’t for everyone, but then again… neither are you.
-I'm not sure about that.
+My publishers wanted me to say that this book isn’t for everyone, but then again, neither are you.
+I'm not sure what they mean by that.